GwenOHara/Personal_Finance_Assistant/README.md

 Within the data folder create a 'bonds.csv' file with 3 columns of data.
 The column headings should be from, to, owner.
-from = list of the first premium bond number of each batch of premiums bonds held to = last premium bond number of each batch owner = name of person for each bacth
+from = list of the first premium bond number of each batch of premiums bonds held to = last premium bond number of each batch owner = name of person for each batch